h2oai/driverlessai-tutorials/driverlessai_experiments/timeseries/ts-full-pipeline/README.md

 Overview
 --------
 This directory contains sample code to demonstrate an end to end pipeline implementation for Time Series problems using H2O Driverless AI.

+There are other examples in this repository which also show how to do time-series with DAI, but in this example we use the scoring pipeline to predict future data instead of using the prediction endpoint on the Driverless AI server.

 We start by training a time-series experiment in Driverless AI.
-Then, contrary to other time-series examples in this repository, which use Driverless AI server to score new data, this example uses the python scoring pipeline to score new data.
+Then proceed to create a conda based python environment in which the python scoring pipeline is deployed.
+Finally, we show how the scoring module can be used as an imported module or an HTTP API endpoint for scoring.

+Since this example deals with [Test Time Augmentation][4] and the rolling window approach for scoring (details below), we are required to use the python scoring pipeline.
 As if this writing, MOJO pipeline does not support TTA based scoring for time-series experiments.

 Pre-requisites